finleywang/GestaltCogTeam.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me: Fei （Finley） Wang 王飞"
+title: "About me: Fei Wang 王飞"
 excerpt: "About me"
 author_profile: true
 redirect_from: